What is Duragesic?

 -Further titration should occur after no less than two 3-day applications as it may take up to 6 days for fentanyl levels to reach equilibrium.
 Titration should be based on the daily dose of supplementary opioids required and the following ratio may be used: Increase transdermal fentanyl by 12 mcg//hr for use of supplemental oral morphine doses of 45 mg/24 hours.

 Maintenance dose: Adjust dose to obtain an appropriate balance between pain management and opioid-related adverse reactions.
 During chronic therapy, periodically reassess the continued need for opioid analgesics.

 -Do not begin a patient on a Duragesic transdermal patch as their first opioid.

 -A small number of patients may require a 48-hour dosing interval; an increase in dose should be evaluated before changing dosing intervals.

 If you are using Duragesic patches on a schedule, apply the missed patch as soon as you remember.
 Continue wearing the patch for up to 72 hours and then apply a new one if needed for pain.
 Do NOT wear extra patches to make up a missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A fentanyl overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.

-Get emergency medical help if you have any of these signs of an allergic reaction to Duragesic: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Duragesic: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.

 chest pain, fast or pounding heartbeats; or